dgroomes/aws-playground/README.md

 * AWS Lambda gives a good developer experience, especially if you stay on the paved road.
 I would suggest, for example, that you stick with the official runtimes and not build a custom runtime.
 You are free to build a custom runtime, but if you can afford to exercise that amount of sophistication, I think you should consider deploying to a more generic product, like ECS (Elastic Container Service).
-Consider a Java-based lambda function.
+Consider a Java-based Lambda function.
 You'll be tempted to create a custom Java runtime image because you just know in your bones how overpowered Java is for short-lived requests.
 Java excels at high throughput, where things like the just-in-time compiler kick in.
 So you might want to create a reduced-size custom Java runtime image for your Lambda function.
 But then your Lambda development experience has gone from a "upload this ZIP file"